moby/moby/docs/man/docker-create.1.md

                                'host': use the host shared memory,semaphores and message queues inside the container.
 Note: the host mode gives the container full access to local shared memory and is therefore considered insecure.

 **--link**=[]
-   Add link to another container in the form of name:alias
+   Add link to another container in the form of <name or id>:alias

 **--lxc-conf**=[]
    (lxc exec-driver only) Add custom lxc options --lxc-conf="lxc.cgroup.cpuset.cpus = 0,1"